CliffJr/b2n/README.md

-# Package b2n provides functions for parsing and conversion values from byte arrays and slice
+# Package b2n provides functions for parsing and conversion values from byte arrays and slices

 Certain purpose: